Mastering the 'cat' Command in Unix-Based Systems (with examples)

 cat

-: redirection operator that redirects the output to a file instead of the stdout.path/to/output_file
+: This redirection operator signifies that the output should be written to a file.path/to/output_file

 Use case 3: Append several files to an output file